 Make establishing an emergency fund a priority.
-Fund it with approximately 3-6 months or more of living expenses or whatever gives you peace of mind.
+Aim to fund it with approximately 3-6 months or more of living expenses or whatever gives you peace of mind.
+Save as much as you can.
+Any emergency savings is better than none.
 Whenever you withdraw from the emergency fund, pay yourself back based on a predetermined schedule as you would any other bill.
 Discipline yourself to use this money only for real emergencies (e.g., car repairs, broken appliances, sickness, etc.).